Question: In the state of Maine is there a time limit to get an inspection sticker after the car was rejected?

 You cannot though drive during the time that your car is listed as failing its inspection or being non-compliant.
 Furthermore, if you fail to make the repairs and have the vehicle re-inspected you face registration suspension and a citation for a defective motor vehicle.

-So if your car does not pass inspection in Maine you will need to get the issues fixed and get the car re-inspected, so that it passes inspection this time, before the inspection sticker on it expires.
+If your car does not pass inspection in Maine you will need to get the issues fixed and get the car re-inspected so that it passes inspection this time, before the inspection sticker on it expires.

 Being caught driving without an inspection sticker is a traffic infraction.
 Unless otherwise specified by the jurisdiction you are in, this is a Class E crime, which is punishable by a fine of not less than $25 nor more than $500 or by imprisonment for not more than 30 days or both.

-For more information about motor vehicle inspections the Maine State Police said to call 207-624-8941.
+For more information about motor vehicle inspections the Maine State Police said to contact their office directly.

 If you do receive a citation for driving a car without a valid inspection, it isn't like to affect your car insurance rates since it's a non-moving violation.
 However, it's always wise at renewal time to compare insurance companies and make sure you're receiving the best rates possible.